Three amigos refer to the primary perspectives to examine an increment of work before, during, and after development. Those perspectives are:

 - Limiting three amigo discussions to only three people.
 If there are other stakeholders who are relevant to a particular increment of work, include them in the discussion.

 - Expanding the three amigos discussion to the team.
-The intent of this practice is to include each necessary perspective with as small a group as possible.
+The intent of this practice is to include each necessary perspective in as small a group as possible.

 - Three amigo discussions become regularly scheduled meetings and are treated as another ceremony for the team to do instead of as a handy guide of what perspectives should be included in a discussion about a particular increment of work.